magnojunior07/go-concurrency/README.md

 Goroutines are functions that run concurrently with other functions.
 Goroutines can be considered lightweigth threads on top of an OS thread.
 The cost of creating a Gorotuine is tiny when compared to a thread.
 Hence it's common for Go applications to have thousands of Goroutines running concurrently.

 Goroutines are multiplexed to fewer number of OS threads.
-There might be only one trhead in a program with thousands of goroutines.
+There might be only one thread in a program with thousands of goroutines.
 If any Goroutine in that thread blocks says waiting for user input, then another OS thread is created, or a parked (idled) thread is pulled, and the remaining Goroutines are moved to the created or unparked OS thread.
 All these are taken care of by Go's runtime scheduler.
 A goroutine has three states: running, runnable, and not runnable.

 ## Goroutines vs. Threads